Eosinophilic Esophagitis: An Acid Reflux Look Alike?

-Eosinophilic Esophagitis (or EE) was a hot topic at a gastroenterology conference I attended recently.
-EE is a chronic condition causing inflammation of the esophagus and appears to be on the rise in children.
+Eosinophilic esophagitis (or EE) is a chronic condition causing inflammation of the esophagus and appears to be on the rise in children.
 There are similarities in the symptoms and presentation of EE and Gastroesophageal Reflux Disease (GERD) so doctors are using new research-based methods of diagnosing EE.
 While EE and GERD may have similar symptoms, the treatments are quite different so the diagnosis is vitally important.
 With the heightened awareness of EE, it is likely research will add to our understanding of the diagnosis and management of this condition.

 The symptoms of EE may include: